Introduction: Featuring Guidelines

 Step 6: List Materials and Tools

 List the parts, materials, ingredients, and tools used, with links to online sources if possible.
-Your materials and tools list can be part of your introduction or your first step.
+Your materials and tools list can be part of your introduction or the dedicated Supplies step.

 Step 7: Include Patterns and Files